indrekots/indrekots.github.io/_posts/articles/2016-03-03-chaining-optionals-in-java-8.md

 Book book = bookOptional.orElseGet(Book::defaultBook);
 {% endhighlight %}

-The `orElseGet()` method expects a lambda expression which should return a new Book.
-In this example I provided a method reference which returns a default book.
+The `orElseGet()` method expects a [lambda expression]({{site_url}}/articles/java-8-lambda-expressions/) which should return a new Book.
+In this example I provided a [method reference]({{site_url}}/articles/four-types-of-method-references-in-java-8/) which returns a default book.

-Rather than retrieving a Book object, you can get the fields from the Book object inside the Optional container.
+Rather than retrieving a Book object, you can extract the instance fields from the Book object inside the Optional container.
+In the following example we get the name of the book.
+If the name is not present or there's no book at all, a default value is presented.
 {% highlight java %}
+String name = bookOptional.map(Book::getName).orElse("Name not provided");
 {% endhighlight %}

+The same method can be used if there's a chain of objects.

+{% highlight java %}
+String name = bookOptional.map(Book::getPublisher).map(Publisher::getName).orElse("Unknown publisher");
+{% endhighlight %}

+If there's a null reference in the chain, "Unknown publisher" is returned.

+## Other useful methods

+I don't intend to write about all the API methods.
+But just so you know, there are other useful methods that might interest a Java developer (e.g. `filter()` and `flatMap()`).
+I'd strongly encourage you to look at the [Javadoc for the *Optional* class](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html#get-- "Optional javadoc page").

+## Summary

+If you're used to checking if a value is null then Optionals require a slightly different mindset.
+With the support of [lambda expressions]({{site_url}}/articles/java-8-lambda-expressions/) it is possible to avoid null checks unless you're using an older Java library which does not support Optionals.
+The solution here would be to create a wrapper but it's up to you to decide if the effort is worth it.
+Optionals are not serializable and are not meant to be used as field types.
+Therefore if you plan to use Optionals in your domain model, I would use the actual types as field types and return Optionals from getters.
+This can provide you with better compatibility with ORM frameworks.